Scalingo/documentation/src/_posts/platform/app/2000-01-01-postdeploy-hook.md

   recommended **not** to use a `postdeploy` hook but a [one-off container]({% post_url platform/app/2000-01-01-tasks%}) once the deployment has been done.
+* During the postdeploy execution, the new version of the application is not yet reachable.
+If you make a query to it, the old version will respond, or, if it is the first deployment, your query will return a "404 not found" error.
 * Memory available: a postdeploy hook is executed in a M container (512 MB RAM available).
 This size is modifiable upon request on the support.

 ## Examples